molliemarie/CodeHerConferenceWorkshop2017/README.md

 Finished example will be located here (link to be added after workshop).
 Data used in the demo (as well as some code I used to clean and prepare it) is included in the [data directory](/data).

 ## What we'll create:
+Here is a photo of what our end result could look like.
+Once the workshop is over, I will provide the working, interactive example for you to play around with.
 ![example chart](plot.png)

 ## Further Learnings / Fancy Examples